 Photo: Kim Long Photography

-What happens when you turn off your radio in the car, shut down your computer and Blackberry?
+What happens when you turn off your radio in the car, shut down your computer and cell phone?
 What happens when your spouse is out of the house, the kids are on a play date and you find yourself alone?
+Most likely, you fill the silence.
 Are you able to sit down without turning to a distraction to just be?
-Most of us call a friend, pop onto Face book for a while, flip channels, or even read.
-But aren’t these all distractions?
-When are you quiet, the 5 minutes before you turn in for the night, right?
-But then your mind starts racing because of all the things you have to do, or you simply pass out.
-I know this.
+Most of us call a friend, pop onto facebook for a while, flip channels, or even read.
+When are you quiet and still?
+In my teaching, I have consistently found the practice of stillness to be the most challenging part of yoga for new students.
+I want to let you in on a secret…stillness is where all the answers lie to any question in your life.
+You just have to lean in gently….and listen.

-This lack of checking in with ourselves is one way the body can start to become imbalanced.
-Quiet offers us the opportunity to reflect upon what’s happening in our lives and to physically check in with what our body is trying to tell us.
-The body might be whispering pain, or pushing us to fatigue or nagging at us through other ailments.
-This turning-inwards helps us to recognize that steps can be taken to help ourselves before this imbalance becomes a more serious condition.
-This awareness is also crucial for how fully we experience our life.
+Learning about ourselves through the practice of stillness creates an awareness that is crucial for how fully we experience our life.
 If we never stop to reflect upon how far we’ve come or where we’d like to be as we move through life, what kind of life have we lived?
 We are responsible for our own life.
 That life eventually becomes our legacy and our personal story.
 It was in my own moment of self-reflection that I created a saying you’ve probably heard once or twice if you’ve been to my classes, “Remember to breathe into each moment that makes up such an important part of your unique story”.
 You create your life.
 Bringing the breath into your experiences (breathing evenly and with awareness) will enhance every part of your life and add richness to your story.

 Here’s to you and your ever-evolving story!
 I know it’s a good one!
 BREATHE….